chrisjpalmer/korean-restaurants/README.md

 favourite korean restaurants and tell me where the closest one was - this is rather helpful as I live in Korea (at least for the next 12 months).

-I spent in total 16 hours comprised of:
+I spent in total 18 hours comprised of:

 - 4 hours of initial research
 - 4 hours on the B/E
 - 8 hours on the F/E
+- 2 hours of bug fixing/polishing/testing

 To build this, the steps I took were.